 Introduction

-For the calculation of the tyre abrasion index of a candidate tyre, the abrasion level of the candidate tyre is compared to the abrasion level of a standard reference test tyre.
-It is measured with one of the following test methods:
+For the calculation of the tyre abrasion index of a candidate tyre, the abrasion level of the candidate tyre shall be compared to the abrasion level of a standard reference test tyre.
+It shall be measured with one of the following test methods:

-(a) vehicle test method on public open roads;
+(a) vehicle test method on public open roads (paragraph 1. of this Annex);

-(b) indoor drum test method.
+(b) indoor drum test method (paragraph 2. of this Annex).

 1. Test method (a) using a vehicle on public open roads